 Students who have withdrawn from the university but paid for the Student Blue Health Insurance may continue to use the student health insurance but they cannot be seen at the Student Health Center.

-There will be no reimbursement of the premium even if the student wishes to cancel the Student Health Insurance, if a student withdraws from the university after the deadline of March 1, 2020.
+If a student withdraws from the university after add/drop and paid for the Student Blue Health Insurance, they will not be reimbursed for the policy.
 Students who withdraw in the Fall will be covered by Student Blue Student Health Insurance until December 31.
 Students who withdraw in the Spring will be covered until July 31.

 For more information about UNC Charlotte’s withdrawal process, go to the Withdrawal Services website.